-The transmission is monitored electronically for abnormal conditions.
-If a condition is detected that could cause damage, the transmission automatically shifts into second gear (third gear for six-speed automatic).
-The transmission remains in second gear (third gear for six-speed automatic) despite the forward gear selected.
+Transmission function is monitored electronically for abnormal conditions.
+If a condition is detected that could result in transmission damage, Transmission Limp Home Mode is activated.
+In this mode, the transmission remains in second gear regardless of which forward gear is selected.
 PARK, REVERSE, and NEUTRAL will continue to operate.
-This Reset feature allows the vehicle to be driven to an authorized dealer for service without damaging the transmission.
+Limp Home Mode allows the vehicle to be driven to an authorized dealer for service without damaging the transmission.